Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 A great plan for Sundays, even better than the movie and the blanket, to protect yourself from the cold is to stay warm in the Roman museums surrounded by the great works of Rubens, Raphael and Caravaggio.
 It doesn't sound bad, does it?

 Besides, if I tell you that during the first Sunday of the winter months the entrance is completely free, the plan can't be more rounded.
 And economical!
-However, you should know that in the most popular ones there are long lines, such as to buy tickets for the Colosseum or to buy tickets for Castel Sant'Angelo...On the other hand, tickets to the Vatican Museums are free during the last Sunday of the month.
+However, you should know that in the most popular ones there are long queues, such as to buy tickets for the Colosseum or to buy tickets for Castel Sant'Angelo...On the other hand, tickets to the Vatican Museums are free during the last Sunday of the month.
 Be patient before you go!

 Here is a list of what, in my opinion, are the best museums in the Eternal City: